smartdevicelink/sdl_evolution/proposals/nnnn-alert-icon.md

 ```

 ### SDL iOS
-The iOS library would need to extern an new `SDLNameAlertIcon`, add new property `alertIcon`, and create corresponding `setAlertIcon` and `getAlertIcon` functions in `SDLAlert.m`
+The iOS library would need a new constant `SDLNameAlertIcon`, add new property `alertIcon`, and create corresponding `setAlertIcon` and `getAlertIcon` functions in `SDLAlert.m`

 **SDLNames.h**
 ```objectivec